Viral marketing: Drivers of success

 Using these seven described aspects of viral marketing, the two ran a statistical test utilizing a survey of 286 people on their thoughts of recent viral marketing efforts.
 The questions in the survey gauged whether each point from the 7I's were met in the campaign using Likert scale questions and ended with questions on brand preference and brand recognition.
 While many conclusions were drawn from the statistical analysis, the prominent ones to be shared were based around age groups and interaction results.
 Wilert and Tripopsakul found that viral marketing is a tool that has shown to be more beneficial in targeting a younger demographic than the older audience.
 They also found that consumers who partook in any interaction with a brands viral marketing campaign more often than not had a positive increase in that brands perception.

 Social networking

 The growth of social networks significantly contributed to the effectiveness of viral marketing.
 As of 2009, two-thirds of the world's Internet population visits a social networking service or blog site at least every week.
-Facebook alone has over 1 billion active users.
+As of October 2012, Facebook reported having over 1 billion active users.
 In 2009, time spent visiting social media sites began to exceed time spent emailing.
 A 2010 study found that 52% of people who view news online forward it on through social networks, email, or posts.